-Long gone are the days of shirred, polyester valances that just cheapen your home.
-Nowadays, valances are modern, tailored, and on par with the rest of the design in a room.
+Long gone are the days of shirred, polyester valances that just cheapen your home and make it look old and dated.
+Nowadays, window valances are modern, tailored, and on par with the rest of the design in a room.

 So let’s take a look at some modern valance ideas and what’s really possible with this particular style of window treatment.